Luke 3-4

 ‘Somebody's voice is shouting in the wilderness,

-“The Lord will come soon, so prepare a way for him to follow.
+“The Lord will come soon, so prepare a way for him.

 Make the paths straight for him.

-5 Fill in every valley and make every mountain and hill flat.
+5 Fill in every valley.
+Make every mountain and hill flat.

 Take away every bend so that the road is straight.